Stripe iOS SDK

 If you’re reading this on GitHub.com, please make sure you are looking at the tagged version that corresponds to the release you have installed.
 Otherwise, the instructions and example code may be mismatched with your copy.
 You can read the latest tagged version of this README and browse the associated code on GitHub using this link.

-The Stripe iOS SDK is compatible with apps supporting iOS 9 and above and requires Xcode 9 to build from source.
+The Stripe iOS SDK requires Xcode 10.1 or later and is compatible with apps targeting iOS 9 or above.

 Please see our iOS Integration Guide which explains everything from SDK installation, to tokenizing payment information, to Apple Pay integration, and more.
 For more fine-grained documentation for all of the classes and methods, please see our full Stripe iOS SDK Reference.